barichd/brailleorch/borframework.md

 The XML based formats can commonly have two kinds of encoding, UTF-8 and UTF-16, with or without BOM prefixes.
 The software and its format should be based on UTF-8, but files in the other encoding can also be opened.
 Sibelius and Encore export Musicxml in UTF-16 format.

-The software must allow some non-critical errors in Musicxml files which are exported from old-fashioned (such as Encore) or music recognition softwares (such as ShapEye and PDFtomusic Pro).
+The software must allow some non-critical errors in Musicxml files which are exported from old-fashioned (such as Encore) or music recognition softwares (such as SharpEye and PDFtomusic Pro).
 Old softwares have incomplete support of Musicxml, and music recognition itself contains errors which need to be corrected in notation softwares.
 For example, there may be non-matched slurs, incomplete note description, wrong measure duration, and even wrong or missing values of elements.
 Unless there are extremely critical validation issues, the software should allow and process the file, giving some warnings such as at which line what error is found.
 In braille, the errors are also allowed, partially transcribed, letting the end-user to correct.
 Unsupported characters in text field are not transcribed, but the error finding function should take care of them.

 **********